danmayer/danmayer.github.com/_posts/2014-01-29-investigating-api-tooling.md

   * Code generation support in many languages include our primary focuses (Javascript, Ruby, Scala, Andriod, iOS)
   * Docs can be written for existing APIs, opposed to having to build new APIs to support the format
   * Has integrated server side support for generating the swagger JSON docs
-  * Integrated Server code (or annotated comments) more likely to keep in docs and clients in sync with changes.
+  * Integrated Server code (or annotated comments) more likely to keep in docs and clients in sync with changes
   * Allows for service discovery for all APIs
-  * Could be used with a JSON format, adding format validation to the tool chain for future APIs would be easy.
+  * Could be used with a JSON format, adding format validation to the tool chain for future APIs would be easy
   * Supports various authentication mechanisms
   * __cons:__
   * Client code generation is mixed quality, good JS and Scala libs, while Ruby isn't so great